openharmony/docs/en/application-dev/reference/apis/js-apis-Bundle.md

 getApplicationInfo(bundleName: string, bundleFlags: number, userId: number, callback: AsyncCallback\<ApplicationInfo>): void

-Obtains the application information based on a given bundle name.
+Obtains the application information of the specified user based on a given bundle name.
 This API uses an asynchronous callback to return the result.

 **Required permissions**